inkblotty/bloom-context-forms/docs/form-context.md

 # FormContext's hooks

 ## connectForm function
-Connects any children of the FormProvider to the form context.
+Connects any children of the FormHandler to the form context.

 ### Usage:
 ```